Characterizing normal crossing hypersurfaces: Normal crossings and logarithmic differential forms and vector fields

 \section{Normal crossings and logarithmic differential forms and vector fields}

 Usually, free divisors are introduced via logarithmic differential forms and vector fields.
-Here we first introduce logarithmic differential forms and vector fields and also the logarithmic residue, which will be needed in this and the next section.
+These will be introduced here and also the logarithmic residue, which will be needed in this and the next section.
 The corresponding theory was developed by K.~Saito in \cite{Saito80}, where also proofs for most of our assertions can be found.\\ In this section we give a characterization of a normal crossing divisor in terms of generators of its module of logarithmic differential forms resp.~vector fields (Prop.~\ref{Thm:ncequivclosedforms}).
 Namely, a divisor $D \subseteq S$ has normal crossings at a point $p$ if and only if $\Omega^1_{S,p}(\log D)$ is a free $\mc{O}_{S,p}$-module and has a basis of closed forms or if and only if $\Der_{S,p}(\log D)$ is a free $\mc{O}_{S,p}$-module and has a basis of commuting vector fields (this means that there exist logarithmic derivations $\delta_1, \ldots, \delta_n$ such that the $\delta_i$ form a basis of $\Der_{S,p}(\log D)$ and $[\delta_i,\delta_j]=0$ for all $i,j=1, \ldots, n$).
 We remark that we only show the \emph{existence} of bases with these properties of $\Omega^1_{S,p}(\log D)$ and $\Der_{S,p}(\log D)$ in case $D$ has normal crossings at $p$.
 We do not have a procedure to \emph{construct} such bases.
 Thus, strictly considered, Prop.~\ref{Thm:ncequivclosedforms} does not satisfy our requirements on an effective algebraic criterion for normal crossings. \\

 Let $D$ be a divisor in $S$ defined at $p$ by $D=\{h=0\}$.
-A \emph{logarithmic vector field} (or \emph{logarithmic derivation}) (along $D$) is a holomorphic vector field on $S$, that is, an element of $\Der_{S}$, satisfying one of the two equivalent conditions: \\ (i) For any smooth point $p$ of $D$, the vector $\delta(p)$ of $p$ is tangent to $D$, \\ (ii) For any point $p$, where $(D,p)$ is given by $h=0$, the germ $\delta(h)$ is contained in the ideal $(h)$ of $\mc{O}_{S,p}$.
-The module of germs of logarithmic derivations (along $D$) at $p$ is denoted by
+A \emph{logarithmic vector field} (or \emph{logarithmic derivation}) (along $D$) is a holomorphic vector field on $S$, that is, an element of $\Der_{S}$, satisfying one of the two equivalent conditions: \\ (i) For any smooth point $p$ of $D$, the vector $\delta(p)$ of $p$ is tangent to $D$, \\ (ii) For any point $p$, where $(D,p)$ is given by $h=0$, the germ $\delta(h)$ is contained in the ideal $(h)$ of $\mc{O}_{S,p}$. \\ The module of germs of logarithmic derivations (along $D$) at $p$ is denoted by

 These modules are the stalks at points $p$ of the sheaf $\Der_S(\log D)$ of $\mc{O}_{S}$-modules.
 Similarly we define logarithmic differential forms: a meromorphic $q$-form $\omega$ is logarithmic (along $D$) at a point $p$ if $\omega h$ and $hd\omega$ are holomorphic in an open neighbourhood around $p$.
 We denote